kale2861/spotify-audio-feature-explorer/README.md

 | `🛑 Cannot create DataFrame`                 | No data retrieved from API        | Ensure top tracks were fetched correctly |

 ---
+## 🚧 Project Status: In Development

+This app is under active development.
+The Spotify get feature API is deprecated